ding-lab/TinJasmine/README.md

 ## Versions

+* v1.4 - Removing spanning deletions from GATK calls and normalizing post-merge
+* v1.3 - Incorporates bcftools reheader to make all VCF headers consistent
 * v1.2
   * VLD filter which has parameters passed via CWL
   * Updated VEP annotation with options for v99, v100, and v102